GabeScott/standard-works-vault/General Conference/2010 October - As We Meet Together Again.md

 # As We Meet Together Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2010 General Conference*

+>*Missionary service is a priesthood duty—an obligation the Lord expects of us who have been given so very much.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/10/as-we-meet-together-again?lang=eng)